 Biologists are concerned with life, and engineers study technology.
 Biomechanics is where both meet, as it is the study of the technology of living things.
-No living creature, no matter how complex, can escape the law of physics.
-In the Evolutionary Biomechanics Group, we exploit these universal constraints to study the evolution, ecology and behaviour of various organisms.
+No living creature, no matter how complex, can escape the laws of physics.
+In the Evolutionary Biomechanics Group, we exploit these universal constraints to study the performance, behaviour and evolution of various organisms.

 To this end, we employ a large spectrum of methodological approaches from engineering and physics, build our own experimental rigs to measure forces and deformations at small scales, conduct analytical and numerical modelling, and generally try to work in an integrative and comparative framework.
 Our multi-disciplinary research is often conducted in close collaboration with a number of laboratories and non-academic institutions, such as zoos, all over the world.
 Get in touch if you want to know more, or even do some work with us!

-We are hiring!
-We have three PhD positions opening in the next two years.
-They will all focus on insect biomechanics.
-Get in touch if you want to know more!
+We currently have one open PhD position (advertisement).
 We are also always excited to hear from curious prospective postdoctoral researchers and collaborators from all scientific disciplines.
 We have experience in obtaining funding from a variety of sources, so please get in touch if you like what we do, and/or have an idea that you think would fit within our research interests.